The Correct Way to Measure Inference Time of Deep Neural Networks

 model = EfficientNet.from_pretrained('efficientnet-b0') device = torch.device("cuda") model.to(device) dummy_input = torch.randn(optimal_batch_size, 3,224,224, dtype=torch.float).to(device) repetitions=100 total_time = 0 with torch.no_grad(): for rep in range(repetitions): starter, ender = torch.cuda.Event(enable_timing=True), torch.cuda.Event(enable_timing=True) starter.record() _ = model(dummy_input) ender.record() torch.cuda.synchronize() curr_time = starter.elapsed_time(ender)/1000 total_time += curr_time Throughput = (repetitions*optimal_batch_size)/total_time print('Final Throughput:',Throughput)

-Accurately measuring the inference time of neural networks is not as trivial as it sounds.
+To accurately measure inference time of neural networks is not as trivial as it sounds.
 We detailed several issues that deep learning practitioners should be aware of, such as asynchronous execution and GPU power-saving modes.
 The PyTorch code presented here demonstrates how to correctly measure the timing in neural networks, despite the aforementioned caveats.
-Finally, we mentioned some common mistakes that cause people to measure time incorrectly.
+Finally, we mentioned some common mistakes that cause people to measure inference time incorrectly.
 In future posts, we will dive even deeper into this topic and explain existing deep learning profilers which enable us to achieve even more accurate time measurements of networks.
-If you are interested in how to reduce the latency of the network without compromising its accuracy you are invited to read more about this topic in Deci’s white paper.
+If you are interested in how to reduce the latency of the network without compromising its accuracy you are invited to read more about this topic in Deci’s white paper or book a demo with one of our experts.